axelvaldez/radical-companies/_posts/2-fiat-model/2023-01-04-what-will-kill-us-first.markdown

       <td>
        <p>This applies to a group of people working on a common project (<em>e.g.</em>, a company).
 However you choose to express them, these are the key components that you must consider.</p>
        <p>The adjective &ldquo;explicit&rdquo; comes from the fact that 1) it means what it says, and 2) it is public.</p>
        <p>&ldquo;Alignment&rdquo; means that we are all in agreement with it (not that you have to wear a blue tie).
-The alignment comes from serveral discussions, not from a &ldquo;boss.&rdquo;</p>
+The alignment comes from several discussions, not from a &ldquo;boss.&rdquo;</p>
       </td>
      </tr>
      <tr>